Groovy Tutorial: Map Example

 prodMap.put("prodPrice", 1199)

-Same as add item to the map, replace map values are very simple.
+Same as adding the item to the map, replacing map values is very simple.

 def playerMap = [name: "Eric Cantona", team: "Manchester United", roles: "Striker", age: 28]